 - Transfer students will need to submit records from all regionally accredited institutions.

-ADMISSION TO ULTRASOUND TECHNOLOGY PROGRAM
+PROGRAM ENTRANCE REQUIREMENTS TO THE ULTRASOUND TECHNOLOGY PROGRAM

 Current Licensure, Certifications, and/or Registration: